minhtq05/tweet-comments-data-cleaner/README.md

-# Tweet Comments Data Cleaner
+# Tweet Comments Positivity Predictor
+> **Warning**
+>
+> This repo is a work in progress!
+It may contains a lot of bugs

-This is my in-progress Tweets Comments Data Processor for a project I'm working on.
+This is my in-progress Tweets Comments Positivity Predictor project.

+The repo contains raw supervised data to clean and train our model

 # Usage